What is a dance competition?

 What the the purpose of the Competition Contract?

 We ask all of our competition students to sign the Competition Contract in order to solidify the commitment that is required from both parents and students.
-Students who register for competition classes or private lessons intended for comps will be required to sign and abide by the contract for the 2016-17 season.
-You will receive a copy of this contract to sign at the
+Students who register for competition classes or private lessons intended for comps will be required to sign and abide by the contract for the 2018-2019 season.

 What is the Competition Administration Fee?

-For this dance season we are introducing an administrative fee for all competitive students.
-This will be a $5 fee that will be applied to each competition you register for.
+This will be a $12 fee that will be applied to each competition you register for.
 Competitions require a lot of time commitment both from an administrative standpoint and from the teachers.
 These fees will be used to help cover these internal costs of each competition.